The Safest and Most Dangerous Places in Apache County, AZ: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Apache County is $983 per year, which is $519 more than the national average and $531 more than Arizona's state average.
-Below we compare counties similar to Apache County:
+The overall cost of crime per resident in Apache County is $983 per year, which is $519 more than the national average and $531 more than Arizona's state average.
+The comparison below uses counties similar to Apache County:

 • In Navajo County, AZ, crime costs $626 per person, which is $357 less than in Apache County.